5 Tips for Baseline and Endline Surveys

 Conducting baseline and endline surveys is not as simple as asking the same set of questions before and after a project begins.
 Here are five tips from our experience working on over 500 projects over the years:

-Survey the same population: If the objective of conducting a baseline and an endline is to compare the two to estimate the impact of your project, you need to survey the same subjects before and after.
+- Survey the same population: If the objective of conducting a baseline and an endline is to compare the two (amongst other evaluations and considerations) to estimate the impact of your project, you need to survey the same subjects before and after.
 You cannot conduct a baseline of people with one characteristic and an endline of people with another and then deduce a change.
 You need your baseline survey to act almost as a control group in a traditional scientific study, where the only measurable change between them and the subject of your endline survey is the effect of your intervention.

 As a bonus piece of advice: Be ethical.
 Always aim to receive the respondents’ informed consent before they take a study.
 Give them the option to opt out.
 And if they do participate, ensure they understand the reason for the study, who you are, and how their data will be used.